-Current law provides 2 definitions by which an offender in the custody of the department of corrections (department) may be considered a 'special needs offender'.
-The first definition describes a person 'who is 60 years of age or older and has been diagnosed by a licensed health care provider who is employed by or under contract with the department as suffering from a chronic infirmity, illness, condition, disease, or behavioral or mental health disorder and the department or the state board of parole (parole board) determines that the person is incapacitated to the extent that he or she is not likely to pose a risk to public safety'.
-The bill amends this definition by changing '60 years' to '55 years'.
+Parole of special-needs offenders.
+Current law provides 2 definitions by which an offender in the custody of the department of corrections (department) may be considered a "special needs offender".
+One definition describes a person "who is 60 years of age or older and has been diagnosed by a licensed health care provider who is employed by or under contract with the department as suffering from a chronic infirmity, illness, condition, disease, or behavioral or mental health disorder and the department or the state board of parole (parole board) determines that the person is incapacitated to the extent that he or she is not likely to pose a risk to public safety".
+The act amends this definition by changing "60 years" to "55 years".

-The bill also adds a third definition by which such an offender may be considered a 'special needs offender'.
+The act also adds a third definition by which such an offender may be considered a "special needs offender".
 That is, an offender who, as determined by a licensed health care provider who is employed by or under contract with the department, on the basis of available evidence, not including evidence resulting from a refusal of the person to accept treatment, does not have a substantial probability of being restored to competency for the completion of any sentence and is not likely to pose a risk to public safety.

 For any offender who is granted special needs parole, the parole board shall set the length of the parole for an appropriate time period of at least 6 months but not exceeding 36 months.
 At any time during such an offender's parole, the parole board may revise the duration of the offender's parole.
 However, in no case may such an offender be required to serve a period of parole in excess of the period of parole to which he or she would otherwise be sentenced, or 36 months, whichever is less.

 (Note: This summary applies to this bill as enacted.)